top of page

 MEET DR. JEN PLUMB

-Dr. Plumb is a Utah native, born in Salt Lake City.
+Dr. Plumb is an Utah native, born in Salt Lake City.
 She attended UCLA for her undergraduate training and went on to obtain her Master of Public Health and MD degrees at the University of Utah.
-After that, she went off to complete her medical residency training in Pediatrics at Rileys Children's Hospital/Indiana University and her Pediatric Emergency Medicine here at Primary Children's Hospital.
+After that, she went on to complete her medical residency training in Pediatrics at Rileys Children's Hospital/Indiana University and her Pediatric Emergency Medicine here at Primary Children's Hospital.
+She was elected to the Utah State Senate in 2022 to represent District 9 and has served in leadership as the Assistant Minority Whip in the Senate.

-Dr. Plumb is also a proud mother to an amazing transgender daughter and an advocate for our transgender youth and community members.
-She has been squarely centered in guaranteeing that our transgender community members are protected against threats to their ability to receive quality lifesaving and affirming medical care and supported in all spaces to participate in all activities.
+Dr. Plumb is also a proud mother to an amazing daughter and is an advocate for our ALL of our youth and community members.
+She has been squarely centered in guaranteeing that human rights are protected against threats to life, liberty and the pursuit of happiness and that dignity, prosperity and wellness are available to all.

-In her free time, she loves to spend time at the cabin in the mountains, fishing by the lake with her family and friends, or just being around her crew of senior rescue dogs.
+In her free time, she loves to spend time at the cabin in the mountains, fishing by the lake with her family and friends, or just being around her crew of senior rescue dogs and her daughter.

 Dr. Plumb's Message